bitsko/novoconfig/README.md

 -----

-addresses generated with bsvjs can be imported into the novobitcoin wallet by running ./novo-cli importprivkey your_private_key_here and the private key generated can be found in the ~/.novo/bin folder.
+addresses generated with bsvjs can be imported into the novo wallet by running ./novo-cli importprivkey your_private_key_here and the private key generated can be found in the ~/.novo/bin folder.